SEER RATINGS: WHAT ARE THEY AND WHAT IS THE DIFFERENCE?

 If you’ve ever looked at an air conditioning or heating unit, you may have noticed a yellow energy guide tag that shows a seasonal energy efficiency ratio.
 This is a SEER rating that is given to HVAC units based on the ratio of cooling output over the cooling season, divided by the consumed amount of energy in Watt-Hours.

-How Do SEER Levels Differ?
+How Do SEER Ratings Differ?

 For example, if you have an air conditioning unit that shows a SEER rating of 21, this is only the maximum rating and will be reached only if you use your air conditioning unit in a specific manner.
 If you overwork the unit, the SEER rating drops.

-Why Do SEER Levels Matter?
+Why Do SEER Ratings Matter?

 Looking at a SEER rating when purchasing a new HVAC unit can be a helpful tool as it can give you an idea of the amount of energy used to operate the system.
 However, it shouldn’t be the only part of your decision making as higher SEER ratings often mean higher prices as well.